Robust distributed decision-making in swarm robotics

 In classical decision-making models like the weighted voter model, robots hold binary beliefs - either "Option A is best" or "Option B is best".
 We proposed a three-valued model where robots could also adopt an intermediate belief state representing either "uncertain" or "indifferent".

 This seemingly small change produced significant improvements in fault tolerance.
-Think of it as adding a buffer state that helps prevent erroneous beliefs from spreading too quickly through the swarm.
+The buffer state slows the propagation of erroneous beliefs through the swarm.

 Implementation